The Institution of Structural Engineers The Institution of Structural Engineers

 1. Honesty and integrity

-• declare conflicts of interest
+• Identify, declare and address conflicts of interest

-• reject bribery and improper influence
+• Reject bribery and improper influence

-• recognise the importance of physical and cyber security and data protection
+• Recognise the importance of physical and cyber security and data protection

 3. Accuracy and rigour